-While releasing the survey, FSD noted that, “Access to financial services has expanded rapidly over the past few years in Kenya but transparency hasn’t always followed.
+While releasing the survey, FSD noted that “Access to financial services has expanded rapidly over the past few years in Kenya but transparency hasn’t always followed.
 We still don’t know how affordable many financial services are.”

-According to FSD survey, most Kenyans know how high the cost of credit in Kenya is but the deposit side has received little attention.
+According to the FSD survey, most Kenyans know how high the cost of credit in Kenya is but the deposit side has received little attention.

 FSD Kenya undertook a two-year study – with 11 banks and 22 accounts- to understand the cost of banking in Kenya.
 Our researchers, or “mystery shoppers,” visited bank branches posing as customers, making follow-up phone calls and website visits to confirm data.

 In their findings, the funds required to open a bank account varied from KSh 155 to KSh 5,660 (averaging KSh 1,322), mostly because of some bank’s minimum opening balance requirements.

 Closing a bank account ranges from KSh 495 to KSh 1,815, averaging KSh 1,002.